-If you own a retail business, you must be proactive in preventing shrink before it starts to significantly cut into your profits and negatively affect your bottom line.
+If you own a retail business, you must be proactive in loss prevention to reduce the effect of shrinkage and losses on profits.

 Retail Shrinkage Affects Everyone

 When business owners face considerable retail shrinkage, they must often resort to raising their prices or reducing their employee wages to account for the losses.
 This affects the consumers who must then pay higher prices.
 It affects the employees who must work for lower wages, for fewer hours, or with fewer perks and benefits.
-And it affects the business owner who is then placed at a competitive disadvantage.
-He will have more difficulty attracting and retaining high-quality employees and may lose loyal customers over the price increases.
+It also affects you as the business owner who is then placed at a competitive disadvantage.
+If this occurs, you can have more difficulty attracting and retaining high-quality employees and may lose loyal customers over the price increases.

-It is vital for the retail business owner to prevent shrinkage in order to avoid these far-reaching consequences for everyone involved.
+It is vital for retail business owners to prevent shrinkage in order to avoid these far-reaching consequences for everyone involved.

-Administrative errors make up about 15 percent of the total shrink rate.
+Administrative and paperwork errors make up 18.8% of the total shrinkage rate.
 Pricing errors due to markups or markdowns, bookkeeping mistakes, and counting, sorting, and storing errors during cash handling can cost retailers a lot of money.

-Vendor fraud is a small category of shrink but it must still be considered in your loss prevention strategy if you want to prevent it.
+Vendor fraud is a small category of shrinkage, making up 5.8%, but it must still be considered in your loss prevention strategy if you want to prevent it.
 It most often occurs during the delivery and return of merchandise.
 Finally, 6.6% of losses have an unknown cause.

 To combat these avoidable losses, retail business owners should consider investing in cash management solutions.
-Automation will allow you to increase visibility and accountability while also reducing the risk of human error.
-Here are just some of the solutions you should consider.
+Automation can allow you to increase visibility and accountability while also reducing the risk of human error.
+Here are just some of the solutions you should consider:

-A cash recycler that collects and dispenses currency will help you curb shrinkage by reducing the risk of human error, ensuring that every dollar is automatically accounted for at your registers, and keeping your money safely locked up.
-Your employees and customers will be unable to steal from your registers when you invest in cash recycling.
+Cash recyclers: A cash recycler that collects and dispenses currency can help you curb shrinkage by reducing the risk of human error, ensuring that every dollar is automatically accounted for at your registers, and keeping your money safely locked up.
+Your employees and customers may be unable to access cash when you invest in cash recycling.

-Currency counters and sorters take your money out of your employees’ hands.
+Currency counters and sorters: Currency counters and sorters take your money out of your employees’ hands.
 When you let these machines do all of the counting, sorting, and reporting your end-of-day sales, you give your employees fewer opportunities to steal from you.
-These devices will also alert you to counterfeit fraud.
+These devices can also alert you to counterfeit fraud.

-Retail business owners who rely on technology as part of their loss prevention strategy see lower overall shrink than those who don’t.
+Retail business owners who rely on technology as part of their loss prevention strategy see a lower overall shrinkage percentage than those who don’t.